fiberseq/fiberseq.github.io/src/quick-start.md

 If you do want to do phasing we recommend using [WhatsHap](https://whatshap.readthedocs.io/en/latest/) for phasing ONT data.
 Please see their documentation for more information.

-After this point, you will have a Fiber-seq BAM file that is compatible with all the [extraction](fibertools/extracting/extracting.md) commands in `fibertools`.

 ### A full example for processing ONT data

 Here is an example summary of the commands to process ONT data assuming you have already completed 6mA and CpG calling with `dorado`: